iotaledger/chronicle.rs/documentation/docs/getting_started.md

 ---
 image: /img/chronicle_icon.png
 description: Get started with Chronicle.
-Prerequisites, installation and build instructions to run your own Chronicle permanode.
+Prerequisites, installation, and build instructions to run your own Chronicle permanode.
 keywords:
 - quick start
 - how to